-Over the summer, I announced first to authors, and later to the general public, that I was closing submissions due to time limitations.
-This does not mean I’m closing the press.
+In the summer of 2017, I announced first to authors, and later to the general public, that I was closing submissions due to time limitations.
 I have found time now to put together some background thoughts about this move–which, like all decisions in my life, is not taken lightly.
 I have been having a great time at Moon Willow Press in the last decade.
 I’ve been overwhelmed with so many great submissions, whether fiction or nonfiction, that create awareness of our environmental reality in the Anthropocene.
 The submissions I receive are engaging and include elements of hope, caution, humor, and great insight.
-My work in this field has grown large over at eco-fiction.com as well as at the related Google Newsgroup and Facebook.
+My work in this field has grown large over at dragonfly.eco as well as at the related Facebook.
 Through the websites and outreach communities, I’ve been so lucky to have established a wonderful network–no, network sounds too technical–a growing friendship with individuals working in the field of nature-related literature, whether they are authors, readers, or publishers.
 I cherish these relationships dearly.

 It was the same kind of relationships I had while running Jack Magazine between 2000-2010 (now archived at Stanford University).
 I transformed the concept of that magazine into a place where authors could make royalties rather than just volunteer their pieces to a magazine that would, in turn, promote their work.
 The literary journal was also highly inspired by nature writing.